intimitrons4604/website/next/README.md

 The site is currently available at https://next.intimitrons.ca.

+See the deploy [README](./deploy/README.md) for more information on deploying the site.

 ### Limitations

 There is currently no way to tell which version is deployed.